FrankJamison/MSSE-661-Web-Software-Development-Final-Project/README.md

 This project uses a MySQL Database, and you will need to import my database to review the site functionality.

+Use MySQL Workbench to create a new database called ancientwhitearmyvet

-From MySQL Workbench, log in to your database.
+From MySQL Workbench, log in to MySQL.

 From the menu at the top, go to Server > Data Import